 In a book written by Pablo Nepomnaschy and Mark Flynn on page 373, there is a discussion of why structures in the brains of young children are so severely affected.
-The changes are caused by the constant exposure to the developing brain to the stress hormone cortisol.
+The changes are caused by constant exposure to the developing brain to the stress hormone cortisol.
 Cortisol, sent from the amygdala when it recognizes a threat, readies our bodies for the fight/flight/freeze response.

 When subjected to adverse childhood experiences, cortisol is continually pumped into the bodies of children and the child’s brain chemistry never returns to baseline.
-Cortisol is poisonous to developing brains causing damage to vital brain structures which are unalterably changed for life.
+Cortisol is poisonous to developing brains causing damage to vital brain structures that are unalterably changed for life.

 Unfortunately, the amygdala and hippocampus are affected the most, and these structures are responsible for our ability to control our emotions and our memory.